 Tell me a little about how you began working in visual effects?

 I had always been interested in movies and as a kid, myself and my friends would make stories come to life on my chunky 80’s VHS camcorder.
 Growing up in Midwestern Ohio, a movie career wasn’t something that was all that readily accessible.
-My parents were always supportive of whatever I wanted to do but eventually the ‘maybe it’s time get a real job’ idea won out and I ended up attending college to study chemical engineering.
-After school, I wound up in LA and got a job as a production assistant on the soap opera Passions.
-One thing led to another and out of persistence, determination and some luck I found myself working as a producer’s assistant to Michael Bay (director of Transformers, Armageddon, Bad Boys, Pearl Harbour which were all big budget movies).
+My parents were always supportive of whatever I wanted to do but eventually the ‘maybe it’s time get a real job’ idea won out and I ended up initially attending college to study chemical engineering.
+But after a year of chemical engineering and some serious soul searching I realized I needed to pursue that childhood interest if I wanted to be happy and in the end graduated with a BFA in Electronic Media.
+One thing led to another and out of persistence, determination and some luck, I found myself working as a producer’s assistant to Michael Bay (director of Transformers, Armageddon, Bad Boys, Pearl Harbour which were all big budget movies).
 With Michael I learned all there is to know about how to produce a movie.
 I discovered a golden rule of success in any field – find out what it is you enjoy doing and keep learning everything about it.
 Someday, if the stars align in your favour, and there are no guarantees of course, you might just find yourself in a position to do what you love and make a living from it.
 It was on Transformers 3: Dark of The Moon that I had the opportunity to explore doing some serious visual effects on a large complex scale.
 I worked postproduction on the film and was very involved working closely with clients like Digital Domain and ILM.
 I saw the way ahead – both for myself and where the movie business was heading.
 I realized once again that learning everything about visual effects would secure me a solid future in the entertainment industry.